Ha2ram17/Ha2ram17/README.md

 Hobby - Game, Programing, Video editing
 ### ⭐ My favorite language is Python! ⭐
   ---------------------
-Java and C# are also studying!
+I am also studying Java and c#
 ### 💎 introduce me! 💎
   ---------------------
  | What | When | Where |